Galore (Kirsty MacColl album): Critical reception

-"Her songs are built from the stuff of real people's real lives, not the moonings of an imagination stalled on the tour bus," enthused Q's David Hepworth in a four-star review, "and they underline the fact that great pop music is still among us if we only know where to look."
+"Her songs are built from the stuff of real people's real lives, not the moonings of an imagination stalled on the tour bus," enthused Qs David Hepworth in a four-star review, "and they underline the fact that great pop music is still among us if we only know where to look."
+NME noted the compilation contains "all of her finest moments in pop" and felt the "best of which tend to be duets".
+David Bennun of Melody Maker was negative in his review, concluding, "Galore charts a musical career that seems to have existed for no particular reason, and has bequeathed us a back catalogue of no great distinction."